 - Viewers retain 95% of a message when they watch it in a video compared to 10% when reading it in text.

 - Social video generates 1,200% more shares than text and images combined.
 (WordStream)

 We closely measured the overall impact of Lilly TrialGuide and the success of our projects and digital marketing tactics.
 Today, we have data that helps validate our hypothesis: providing a platform for educational content around clinical trials with a clear path to enrollment is a viable recruitment strategy.
-We’ve utilize what we’ve learned from the successes and failures of digital campaigns to help more people become aware of Lilly TrialGuide and to take action in enrolling in a clinical trial.
-For example,
+We’ve utilized what we’ve learned from the successes and failures of digital campaigns to help more people become aware of Lilly TrialGuide and to take action in enrolling in a clinical trial.

 See the work: